In the Summer of 2017, McMillan Memorial Library installed a rooftop solar array, but now needs community support to finalize its purchase.

 How was the project funded?

 No City operational or capital funding was used in this project, though some incidental expenses came from the Library's budget and both Library and City staff were involved in developing the project.
 The Library Endowment, which exists to undertake such special projects, put a down payment on the system.
 Viking Electric, who also served as contractor, paid the bulk of the costs and will own the array for the first six years.
 During that time, they will sell the power generated to the Library and utilize various tax credits.
 After that time, the Library will buy the project.
-While the Library Board was developing the project, a donor came forward and pledged to match all donations to the final purchase price, estimated at $140,000.
-The Library's fundraising goal is $70,000.
+While the Library Board was developing the project, a donor came forward and pledged to match all donations to the final purchase price.
+The Library's fundraising goal is $60,000.

 How large is the system?